Skip to main content

 }

-As long as you render the children, you can do whatever you want in your root component.
+As long as you render the Outlet component, you can put what ever you want in the root component.

 Read more about the root component in the API Reference.